Funding your German Blocked Account in 2025: How much money do you need?

 What is the blocked amount increasing to?

-For Winter Semester 2024, the monthly requirement is increasing from €934 to €992, so you will need €11,904 for a 12-month visa.
-This update is to ensure that internationals in Germany have enough funds to live in Germany.
+From the Winter Semester 2024 onwards, the standard monthly requirement is €992, so you will need €11,904 for a 12-month visa.
+This ensures that internationals in Germany have enough funds to live in Germany.
+If you are applying for an Opportunity Card visa, you are required to show proof of funds of €1,027 per month.

 Please note: German embassies or consulates may ask you to provide a different amount of money to fund your Blocked Account, depending on the type of visa you request, whether you have scholarship funding, etc. We recommend you check the visa requirements listed by the visa office handling your application.

-Why is the blocked amount increasing?
+Why has the blocked amount increased?

 The German government sometimes reviews the cost of living and adjusts the Bafög rate accordingly.
 The Bafög rate is the national standard for the minimum amount of money a student needs to live in Germany.

 The required blocked amount is based on the Bafög rate, so when the Bafög rate increases, the required blocked amount also increases.
+In 2024, the standard rate increased to €992 per month.

-When is the new blocked amount effective?
+When is the current blocked amount effective from?

 How much has the blocked amount increased?